-The applicant is requesting a Certificate of Appropriateness for approval to replace existing asphalt shingle roof with standing seam metal roof.
+The applicant is requesting a Certificate of Appropriateness for approval to replace the existing shingle roof on the main house and garage with standing seam metal the color of charcoal grey.

 APPLICABLE CITATIONS:

 Historic Design Guidelines, Chapter 2, Guidelines for Exterior Maintenance and Alternations i.
 Roof replacement-Consider roof replacement when more than 25-30 percent of the roof area is damaged or 25-30 percent of the roof tiles (slate, clay tile, or cement) or shingles are missing or damaged.